mkolenc/dotfiles/README.md

-# dotfiles
+# voidstrap
-Personal dotfiles and install script for setting up my Linux system.
+Scripts to automate the installation and configuration of Void Linux into a minimal, reproducible Wayland (DWL) system